Bad Aussee: Lakes

 There are five lakes nearby Bad Aussee.

-Lake Altaussee (Altausseer See) is a picturesque body of water perched at the foot of the Loser mountain.
-There is a well-groomed footpath encircling the lake and the village of Altaussee rests on its shores.
+Lake Altaussee (Altausseer See) is located at the foot of the Loser mountain.
+There is a footpath encircling the lake and the village of Altaussee rests on its shores.

 Sommersbergersee is a smaller lake, which is not as deep as the other bodies of water in the region and is, as such, suitable for swimming at a much earlier date every year.

 Lake Grundlsee, sometimes called das Steirische Meer (the Styrian Sea), is the largest lake in the state of Styria.
-At Grundlsee, you can rent an electric boat by the hour and there are public beaches distributed around it.
+At Grundlsee, electric boats are available to rent and there are public beaches around it.
 Grundlsee is fed by two smaller lakes, Lake Toplitz (German: Toplitzsee) and Kammersee.

 Toplitzsee, where the Nazis both tested weapons and allegedly dumped counterfeited currency, is the source of much local lore in the region.
 It is unique in that it has two layers of water, an upper one composed of fresh water and one beneath it made of salt water.

-Kammersee is designated as the origin of the River Traun and can actually only be reached by boat from Toplitzsee.
-A small business offers guided tours to Kammersee in so-called Plätten, a flat-bottomed boats unique to the region, that were once used in the salt trade.
+Kammersee is designated as the origin of the River Traun and can only be reached by boat from the Toplitzsee.
+A small business offers guided tours to Kammersee in so-called Plätten, a flat-bottomed boat unique to the region, that were once used in the salt trade.
 During the reign of Maria Theresa, convicts chiseled an opening in the stone separating Kammersee from Toplitzsee in order to aid in the transportation of lumber.